JJGadgets/jjgadgets.tech/content/posts/2024/ferris-sweep/index.md

 Once I had the keyboard, I started making my own keymap based on some personal preferences and habits I had already known about my keyboard usage.
 I started with Colemak, and fit all of the numbers and symbols and navigation keys that aren't already covered by the default layer into the 2nd layer I named "num".
 I then fit modifiers and "text editing" keys on the thumb keys and hold-taps.

-While my initial keymap was mostly satisfactory, I did immediately start noticing issues with my typing habits that I never noticed on a normal ANSI stagger keyboard.
-Some of these could be fixed with optimising my keymap to my comforts, but most of these weren't a keymap issue.
+While my initial keymap was mostly satisfactory, I did immediately start **noticing issues with my typing habits** that I never noticed on a normal ANSI stagger keyboard.
+Some of these could be fixed with optimising my keymap to my comforts, but **most of these weren't a keymap issue**.

 ## Initial Struggles

 I had realized that while I was comfortable with typing in the Colemak layout, I was familiar with it on my Anne Pro 2 which had an ANSI stagger.
-This caused me to develop very bad finger habits, including:
+This caused me to **develop very bad finger habits**, including:

 1. **Idle finger positions not on home row.** I would idle my left fingers on WASD (or WARS on Colemak) because I was used to that from gaming movements and it was more comfortable than cramping my fingers in a straight row for ASDF (or ARST on Colemak).
 On the Sweep, it was just natural to idle on home row because of the horizontal "ergo" stagger.
 2. **Hitting spacebar with the right index finger.** I thought I was used to hitting spacebar with the left thumb, but it turned out that was only during gaming where the left hand was doing movement and selecting items/skills and the right hand was aiming with the mouse.
 When I was doing actual typing fast,, I had subconsciously gotten used to using my right index to smash on the spacebar.